Our Address: FZ LLC G 37 & G 34, Block 13, Al Sufouh Road Knowledge Park, Dubai PO Box : 501703

 (2) k is a multiple of 3.

-One way to evaluate Statement (1) is to square a series of odd integers, divide each of the squares by 4, and observe the remainders.
+One way to evaluate Statement (1) is to square a series of odd integers, divide each of the squares by 4, and observe the remainder.
 However, we can use the representation of an odd integer to solve the problem faster.
 Any odd integer can be written as 2n + 1, where n is an integer.
 Therefore, the square of any odd integer can be written as (2n + l)2 = 4n2 + 4n + 1.
-The first two terms of this expression are multiples of 4, which have remainder 0 when divided by 4.
+The first two terms of this expression are multiples of 4, which have a remainder of 0 when divided by 4.
 The third term, 1, gives a remainder of 1 when divided by 4 (1/4 = 0 with remainder 1).
-So the overall expression must have remainder 1 when divided by 4.
+So, the overall expression must have a remainder 1 when divided by 4.
 Thus, (1) is SUFFICIENT.

 (2) can be proven insufficient by taking examples.
 When 6 is divided by 4, the remainder is

 2; when 9 is divided by 4, the remainder is 1.
 Since we get two different answers, (2) is INSUFFICIENT.
-Hence the correct answer is (A).
+Hence, the correct answer is (A).